Genesis 9 – God’s Covenant with Noah and Creation

 Then God spoke to Noah and to his sons with him, saying: “And as for Me, behold, I establish My covenant with you and with your descendants after you, and with every living creature that is with you: the birds, the cattle, and every beast of the earth with you, of all that go out of the ark, every beast of the earth.
 Thus I establish My covenant with you: Never again shall all flesh be cut off by the waters of the flood; never again shall there be a flood to destroy the earth.”

 a.
 I establish My covenant: This covenant was made with mankind (you and your descendants after you), and even with the animals (every living creature that is with you).
 God promised He would never again destroy all with a flood or cover the earth with a flood.
+This was a repetition and clarification of the promise God made in Genesis 8:21-22.

 b.
 Never again shall there be a flood to destroy the earth: God did not believe He did something wrong or too harsh in the flood.
 He made the promise because He did things in the post-flood world to guarantee that the exact evil conditions of the pre-flood world would never be precisely duplicated.
-These things included the imprisonment of the angels who sinned with human women (Jude 6) and shortening the life span of man.
+These things included the imprisonment of the angels who sinned with human women (Jude 6) and shortening the lifespan of man.

 i.
 However, when things again become similar to the days of Noah (Matthew 24:37), God will destroy the earth – but by fire, not by flood (2 Peter 3:1-7).